dschalk/monads-for-functional-javascript/README.md

 ##Immutability And The Global "O" Object

-This discussion isn't about the websockets server, but I want to point out the similarity between the way the server holds the application's state in a TMVar and the way the front holds state in an object.
+This discussion isn't about the websockets server, but I want to point out the similarity between the way the server holds the application's state in a TMVar and the way the front end holds state in an object.
 The application's state is always changing, so it\'s a pretty safe bet that something is mutating.
 The Haskell server for the online demonstration at [JS-monads-part6](http://schalk.net:3055) keeps the ever-changing state of the application in the ServerState list of tupples.
 It is defined as follows:
 ```haskell
 type Name = Text
 type Score = Int